aeternity/protocol/epoch/api/oracle_api_usage.md

 [back](./README.md)
 # Oracles - intended usage

-The most general way to interact with Oracles is to use the WebSocket API (there is also an HTTP API with more limited functionality).
+The most general way to interact with Oracles is to use the HTTP API.
 In this document the API is put to use, showing the complete life cycle of an Oracle.

 To show the intended usage of oracles we walk through basically the [Oracle life cycle](/oracles/oracle_life_cycle.md) For simplicity, we only work with a single